ckclassrooms/final-project-proposal-work/README.md

 Link: https://shareclassnotes.netlify.app

-## Current Functionality
+## Functionality
- - [ ] upload notes
+ - [ ] upload notes by pasting to textfield
+ - [ ] upload by uploading image .jpg, .jpeg, .png, and will be converted to text
  - [ ] update/delete existing notes
- - [ ] view notes without signing in
+ - [ ] view all notes without signing in
- - [ ] upload image .jpg, .jpeg, .png, and will be converted to text
- - [ ] search key word from notes
+ - [ ] search key word from notes uploaded
  - [ ] notes are clickable
- - [ ] user can see list of note they uploaded
+ - [ ] user can see list of notes they uploaded
- - [ ] date of when user upload notes
+ - [ ] user can see date of when user upload notes

 https://user-images.githubusercontent.com/93716153/205525276-3c5da7fc-fb35-4ba1-9cdd-3f3f26231c03.mov